Coliving Communitypurposeful co workations and stays

 Set amongst lush rice fields, jungles and some of Bali’s best temples, Ubud is the cultural heart of Bali.
 It’s where yoga, mindfulness and an entrepreneurial hustle come together.

-Reviews please interpret other's opinions per your own needs and values
+Reviews please interpret per your own needs

 I stayed at Outpost Ubud in Nyuh Kuning Village and had a good experience.
 The staff were very friendly, kind, and always helpful.
 The room was comfortable ,there were some ants at first, but the staff handled it quickly.
 The area is quiet and relaxing, with lots of nice cafés and places to eat nearby.
 A peaceful and convenient place to stay.